-- Targeted approach to leverage partnerships and collaboration to ensure that the FIC's stakeholder relationships, products, services, and deliverables are advancing the fight against financial crime. - Enhance the quality, reliability, usefulness, and accuracy of information received from accountable institutions (Als) and other businesses through working relationships with key private sector partners such as the banks and supervisory bodies through South African Anti-Money Laundering Integrated Task Force (SAMLIT). - Improve the exchange of information and uptake of products and services through capitalising relationships with law enforcement and other competent authorities via Fusion Centre, Anti-Financial Crime Coalition, Inter-Agency Working Group on Illicit Financial Flows, memoranda of understanding, and other means. - The collaboration between SAMLIT and the public-public Fusion Centre collaborative has delivered noteworthy results from January 2021 to March 2022.
-The FIC's Service Delivery service sub-programme 2.3 for legal and institutional AML/CFT frameworks delivered the following performance for the 2021/22 year, with some of the external processes stretching into the second half of 2022/23 - Amendment of the FIC Act the FIC contributed to pre-work for the Parliamentary processes that unfolded in the 2021/22 and 2022/23 financial years (one of five Acts included for amendment in the General Laws Amendment Act, 2022 (Act 23 of 2022) (GLA Act),). - Amendments to the FIC Act addressed: - Customer due diligence requirements.

-- The extended concept of a beneficial owner. - Non-financial sector supervisory body changes. - Transferred implementation of targeted financial sanctions under resolutions of the UN Security Council to the FIC Act. - Amendment to the Schedules concluded through 2022/23 Parliamentary process. - FIC co-ordinated inputs from all government stakeholders regarding mutual evaluation, FATF Mutual Evaluation processes, and related follow-up actions.
+- Targeted approach to leverage partnerships and collaboration to ensure that the FIC's stakeholder relationships, products, services, and deliverables are advancing the fight against financial crime. - Enhance the quality, reliability, usefulness, and accuracy of information received from accountable institutions (Als) and other businesses through working relationships with key private sector partners such as the banks and supervisory bodies through South African Anti-Money Laundering Integrated Task Force (SAMLIT). - Improve the exchange of information and uptake of products and services through capitalising relationships with law enforcement and other competent authorities via Fusion Centre, Anti-Financial Crime Coalition, Inter-Agency Working Group on Illicit Financial Flows, memoranda of understanding, and other means. - The collaboration between SAMLIT and the public-public Fusion Centre collaborative has delivered noteworthy results since being effective from January 2021. - Amendment of the FIC Act the FIC contributed to processes that led to the enactment of the General Laws Amendment Act, 2022 (Act 23 of 2022) (GLA Act),). - Amendments to the FIC Act addressed: - Customer due diligence requirements. - The extended concept of a beneficial owner. - Non-financial sector supervisory body changes. - Transferred implementation of targeted financial sanctions under resolutions of the UN Security Council to the FIC Act. - Amendment to the Schedules concluded through 2022/23 Parliamentary process. - FIC co-ordinated inputs from all government stakeholders regarding mutual evaluation, FATF Mutual Evaluation processes, and related follow-up actions.

-What does the country need to do to avoid grey listing - is this possible?
+What does the country need to do to come out of grey listing within the shortest possible time?

 - South African authorities have developed action plans to address the deficiencies identified through the mutual evaluation, illustrating the country's commitment to improving and strengthening the AML, CFT, and CPF systems. - The commitment of the South African government is further demonstrated by the strengthening of key institutions.
 This has already borne fruit as several politically connected persons have been charged with serious crimes and as the country makes inroads into stopping illegal financial flows out of the country to tax havens overseas.
-South Africa will also follow-through with policy, legislative and operational changes to improve the functioning of its anti-money laundering regime and to counter terrorist financing. - South Africa remains committed to implementing an effective and robust AML, CFT, and CPF counter-proliferation financing system, which involves continued close cooperation and coordination between a variety of government departments and agencies, as well as the private sector.
+South Africa will also follow-through with policy, legislative, and operational changes to improve the functioning of its anti-money laundering regime and to counter terrorist financing. - South Africa remains committed to implementing an effective and robust AML, CFT, and CPF counter-proliferation financing system, which involves continued close cooperation and coordination between a variety of government departments and agencies, as well as the private sector.